Last updated: 9th November 2017

 We really loved the low noise level and woodworkers who work for long hours will understand the advantage of a low noise.

 The Makita 2012NB is hands down the most durable thickness planer available in the market today.
 You can attach double-edged blades to the cutter head which again extends the need for replacements.
 Compared to the Dewalt Blades, Makita blades last longer.

 It relies on Interna-Lok to reduce snipe but it has little impact.
 You have to use the technique we have shared in the guide section to reduce snipe.
 But for best results, we recommend using an extension table.

 Also buying the dust collector hood (along with the planer) is almost necessary otherwise you will have to deal with a big mess.
-If you want to speed up the entire process or finishing the product, you can buy Jig Saw or Miter Saw as per your requirement that will speed up your process.
+If you want to speed up the entire process or finishing the product, you can buy a jigsaw or high-end miter saw as per your requirement that will speed up your process.

 Overall if you need something with a smaller footprint then this can be a good option.
 You get top-notch performance and lack of noise is also an impressive feature.

 Hand planers offer a lot of utility and can be used for roughing up doors or smoothing joists.
 Getting an electric hand planer helps you complete your job quickly and gives a much better finish.
 Here is why the Bosch PL2632K is our #1 recommendation –

 Getting an electric hand planer will only make sense if you are able to chip off more wood in a shorter time.
 This is exactly what you get with the PL2632K.
 We were able to plane through rough wood and doors with relative ease, and compared to a normal hand planer, we saw better finish too.